When Distributions Shifts: Causal Generalization for Low-Resource Languages: Methodology

 \subsection{Invariance via Causal Representation Learning}

-Invariance via Causal Representation Learning (CRL) during inference is one of the causal domain generalization techniques we aim to explore in low-resource settings, as outlined by \citet{liu2021towards}.
-Our goal is to examine how domain generalization (DG) can be effectively applied under such conditions.
-To achieve this, we adopt the \textbf{DINER}: Debiasing Aspect-based Sentiment Analysis with Multi-variable Causal Inference\cite{wu2024diner}, a debiasing approach for the Aspect-Based Sentiment Analysis (ABSA) task.
-We further discuss DINER and our methodology in subsequent sections.
+Invariance via Causal Representation Learning (CRL) during inference is one of the causal domain generalization techniques we explore in low-resource settings.
+To achieve this, we adopt the \textbf{DINER}: Debiasing Aspect-based Sentiment Analysis with Multi-variable Causal Inference \cite{wu2024diner}, a debiasing approach for the Aspect-Based Sentiment Analysis (ABSA) task.
+We discuss our methodology in what follows.

-Figure~\ref{fig:bias} demonstrates how high-capacity neural networks can easily learn spurious correlations arising from annotation bias.
-These biases cause models to capture misleading dependencies rather than true causal relationships.
-Due to their high representational power, neural models are particularly vulnerable to such biases, often learning shortcuts instead of underlying latent features \cite{wang2018target,huang2019parameterized,bai2020investigating}.
-For instance, reversing the polarity of target aspects can result in up to a 20\% drop in accuracy, highlighting the model’s reliance on these correlations.
-The figure also supports the observation that models frequently depend on spurious correlations between target and non-target aspects in sentiment datasets such as \citet{pontiki2014semeval}.
-In the 'Original' setting, both review-only and aspect-only models perform well; however, when these correlations are disrupted in the 'RevTgt', 'RevNon' and 'AddDiff' settings, performance decreases or becomes balanced.
-This confirms that neural models often exploit dataset biases rather than learning genuine target-specific sentiment representations.